 U.S. Bank Chairman, President and CEO

 U.S. Bank leads and participates in numerous initiatives to become more environmentally responsible, including setting goals to measure our progress.
-We track and monitor energy consumption and carbon emissions and build new U.S. Bank branches to Leadership in Energy and Environmental Design (LEED) certified standards.
+We track and monitor energy consumption and carbon emissions and follow sustainable principles in the design of our new facilities with plans to maintain this focus in the future.